elk-audio/elk-docs/documents/sushi_overview.rst

 Sushi: The DAW Inside Elk
 =========================

 The Elk Music Operating System consists of many different parts.
-In this post I will focus on what we call **Sushi**, the DAW that is at the core of audio and midi processing in the Elk MusicOS.
-I hope you find it interesting!
+Here we focus on what we call **Sushi**, the DAW that is at the core of audio and midi processing in the Elk MusicOS.

 Main Features
 -------------